rgrempel/elm-web-api/README.md

 * https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference
 * https://developers.whatwg.org/

-Essentially, they are various facilities available in a Javascript web environment.
+Essentially, these pages document the facilities available in a Javascript web environment.
 In order for Elm to use such facilities, it is necessary to write "native" code.
 So, I'm plugging away at it -- this is a work in progress, but if it is useful to you, that would be great.